How to obtain QGIS?

 To have newer versions, you have to add alternative software repositories, by adding one of the deb-lines below to your /etc/apt/sources.list file.

-We provide multiple lines of packages for several version of Debian and Ubuntu.
+Our main repository contains multiple lines of packages for several versions of Debian and Ubuntu based on the dependencies the individual distributions provide.

 Lines of packages: